Casa de Campo for Families: The Complete Guide

 Professional Nanny and Babysitting Services

 Available throughout the resort for parents who want covered childcare rather than formal programming.
-Nannies are bilingual (Spanish and English), professionally trained in First Aid, CPR, and childcare, and can provide daytime support while parents are present or fully supervised evening babysitting at the villa.
+Nannies are bilingual (Spanish and English), professionally trained in First Aid, CPR, and childcare.
+They can provide daytime support while parents are present, or fully supervised evening babysitting at the villa.
 This means dinner at La Cana — a genuinely special meal in beautiful surroundings — is possible even with young children in tow.

 Book nanny services in advance through Caribbean Paradise Homes.
 During Christmas and New Year, demand significantly exceeds supply if left until arrival.